 |more than, greater than|

 |gives, causes, produces, leads to, results in, is given by, is produced by, results from, comes from|

 |falls, decreases by|

 |not proportional to|

 Information can also be recorded using a concept map or diagram.
 Try drawing diagrams or pictures for concepts that are hard to note quickly.
-For instance, draw a pie chart to roughly indicate the relative strength of political parties in a particular election instead of writing these details out.
+For instance, draw a pie chart to roughly indicate the relative strength of political parties in an election instead of writing these details out.
 Information can be added to the concept map later.

 Concept maps can easily become cluttered.
-Use both facing pages of an open A4 note book to set out your concept map and allow plenty of space for adding ideas and symbols.
+Use both facing pages of an open A4 notebook to set out your concept map and allow plenty of space for adding ideas and symbols.